potto216/automation-management/README.md

 ansible all -i "localhost," -m shell -a 'echo Ansible is fun'
 ```

 For sudo access on the remote host store the password in an ansible-vault.
-To do that
+To do that in the  automation_management repo root create the vault directory.
 ```
 mkdir vault
 ansible-vault create vault/secrets.yaml